Endorsement Meeting Dates, Venues, & Details

 The SBD6DC executive board meets once a month at Crossroads Cafe in South Beach.
 Our bylaws define who members of the executive board are and what these folks do.
 Any Member can attend and be recognized at an Executive Board meeting.
 In fact, your participation is welcome!
-Feel free to join us.
+Next executive board meeting: TBA.

 Location and Directions: Crossroads Cafe is located at 699 Delancey Street, which is at the foot of Delancey St., just off the Embarcadero, between Townsend and Brannan.
 Nearest public transit stop is at Brannan St. on the K/T or N streetcar lines.